QiuruiChen/EEG_cooperation_competition/README.md

 3. Run conn_cal.m to calculate inter-brain synchcrony over frequency and/or time
-- over frequency and time:
+- Over frequency and time:
     - ispc, spectral-coherence,pli,power-correlation: beta band (13-30)
     - MI: gamma band (31-45), 1000 bins

 - Calcculate functional connectiveity over frequency and over time: power-correlation and ISPC(phase-based)

-4. run conn_combined.m
+4. Run conn_combined.m
 - Combine each trials into one mat

-5. run conn_sig.m /conn_sig_permutation.m
+5. Run conn_sig.m /conn_sig_permutation.m
 - Conn_sig.m:
-    1. do non-parametric test, get the real p value,
+    1. Do non-parametric test, get the real p value,
-    2. do permutation test get 1000 p-value
+    2. Do permutation test get 1000 p-value
-    3. test the real-p value weather is significant in all p-values
+    3. Test the real-p value weather is significant in all p-values
-- conn_sig_permutation.m:
+- Conn_sig_permutation.m:
-    - permutation test with 500 shuffles ( threshold: 1%)
+    - Permutation test with 500 shuffles ( threshold: 1%)
     - Mannes recommended: the results paper applied

 - False discrovery rate: 5%

-6. run plot_network_group.m;
+6. Run plot_network_group.m;

 - Plot_network_group.m;
-    - plot strong NS: addjacency matrix and brain maps
+    - Plot strong NS: addjacency matrix and brain maps
-    - threshold: one std + median of intra- and inter-brain NS
+    - Threshold: one std + median of intra- and inter-brain NS
-    - outliers(a value that is more than three scaled median absolute deviations) were removed
+    - Outliers(a value that is more than three scaled median absolute deviations) were removed

     - Commented code: plot granger causality in the end of this file

 - plot_network_group2.m:
-    - plot strong NS in brain maps
+    - Plot strong NS in brain maps
-    - threshold:
+    - Threshold:
         - for intra-brain NS, the threshold is visually detected by the distribution of intra-brain NS
         - for INS, the top 10 highest INSs were chosen

-6.2.plot_NS_over_time_freq:
+- Plot_NS_over_time_freq:
-- plot all intra- and inter-brain NS over time and frequency,
+    - Plot all intra- and inter-brain NS over time and frequency,
-- time-consusing since there 441 plot for frequency and time and each trial
+    - Time-consusing since there 441 plot for frequency and time and each trial

-6.3 plot_net_prop_over_freq.m
+- Plot_net_prop_over_freq.m
-- Plot the boxplot of gloabl efficien and small-world-ness over frequncy/time
+    - Plot the boxplot of gloabl efficiency and small-world-ness over frequncy/time
     - Plot the lineplot of GE/SWN of the median of team-brain network over frequency/tiime

-7. run network_properties.m
+7. Run network_properties.m

-- calcualate unthresholded weighted network properties and save into data/conn
+- Calcualate unthresholded weighted network properties and save into data/conn
 - Brain Connectivity Toolbox(BCT) should be added into path

-8. run cal_smallworldness.m
+8. Run cal_smallworldness.m

-- method: Based on ER random network and transitivity clustering coefficient
+- Method: Based on ER random network and transitivity clustering coefficient
-- add path the library smallworldness-matser
+- Add path the library smallworldness-matser
-- calculate SWN of intra- and team-brain network
+- Calculate SWN of intra- and team-brain network

 9. GE_cal: calculate global efficiency

-- calculate GE of intra- and team-brain netwroks
+- Calculate GE of intra- and team-brain netwroks
-- add path Brain Connectivity Toolbox
+- Add path Brain Connectivity Toolbox

 9. Run behavorial_glm.m